 Anyone can swallow a foreign object.
-However, infants and toddlers have a natural curiosity and tendency to put things in their mouths, which puts them at higher risk than adults.
+However, infants and toddlers have a natural curiosity and tendency to put things in their mouths, which puts them at a higher risk than adults.

 A child’s risk of swallowing something potentially dangerous increases when they’re left with little or no supervision.
 The risk also increases when the following types of objects are within their reach: